 After graduating college, Dr. Berzin took a job in New York City prosecuting securities fraud with the U.S. Attorney.
 Like many college grads, she was tired, stressed, and not pursuing her true passion.

 Because most practices and insurance plans don’t provide functional medicine care for patients, many med school students choose not to pursue functional medicine out of fear that they won’t be able to find a job afterward.
+This led to a lack of qualified functional medicine providers, perpetuating functional medicine’s status as a fringe approach.
 She needed to find a way to not only make functional medicine accessible for people, but also provide a training ground for doctors who want to practice medicine this way.

 And that’s exactly what she did.
 In 2015, Dr. Berzin founded Parsley Health, a boutique healthcare provider focused on functional medicine.
 Patients pay a monthly fee (which is lower than what some other functional docs charge for appointments) that includes 60- to 75-minute doctors’ appointments (hello, have you ever talked that long with your GP?), visits with a health coach, and unlimited email access to their team.

-The Role of Health Coaches in Parsley Health
+The Role of Health Coaches at Parsley Health

 One of the things that sets Parsley Health apart from other healthcare practices is the fact that every membership includes a health coach.
 Dr. Berzin says that, because there’s not a lot of knowledge around what a health coach does (btw if you don’t know this, check out our explainer!), clients are often confused about why they need one.

-When a member comes to Parsley Health, they get a seven-part plan, which includes:
+When a member comes to Parsley Health, they get an in-depth health and wellness assessment that includes in-depth functional testing.
+Then they’re given a personzlied seven-part plan, which addresses:

 The reason for part seven, according to Dr. Berzin, is that if a person only gets one through six, the likelihood is high that they’ll only do one or two (or maybe even zero) of those things.
 What’s more, there would be no data showing whether or not they’re actually getting better.
-A health coach solves both these issues.
+A health coach solves both these issues, keeping people motivated to adhere to their health plan and monitoring their progress.

 Dr. Berzin knows that it’s very, very difficult for people to make lifestyle changes.
 “It’s hard for people who come in and they’re like, ‘Cheese is my lifeline and you’re going to take cheese away.’
 And I say, ‘We’re just going to experiment with it.
 Cheese will be there for you at the end of the tunnel,’” she says.